Techno Kitten Adventure: Good Day LA

 Techno Kitten and his Kitten Dancers made an appearance on Good Day LA on June 7, 2011.
 A special Techno Kitten level was created using Techno Kitten's body and Good Day LA host Steve Edwards' head.
 In the next segment, weather and lifestyle anchor Jillian Reynolds could be heard off camera saying "Bring back the techno kittens!"

 Techno Kitten and his Kitten Dancers also made an appearance outside of E3 on June 7, 2011.
 Techno Kitten and 10 Kitten Dancers hosted a dance party outside the Los Angeles Convention Center.
 Passers by received Techno Kitten stickers and an opportunity to try out the game on iPad.
 While watching the Kitten Dancers outside E3, a cameraman was quoted as saying "Techno Kitten Adventure is now my most wanted game."
 However, when Gametrailers rep Ashly Burch attempted to interview Brian Ferrara about the usage of "booth babes" to promote the game, he walked out of the interview and demanded that it not be aired.

-San Diego Comic Con 2011
+San Diego Comic-Con 2011

-A con-exclusive Techno Kitten Adventure comic book was given away to select fans at the San Diego Comic Con.
+A con-exclusive Techno Kitten Adventure comic book was given away to select fans at San Diego Comic-Con.
 Their presence was noted by G4's Attack of the Show as they displayed one of the "rocket cats" that were sold at the convention.